Optimum and Adaptive Complex-Valued Bilinear Filters: SIMULATION RESULTS

 \subsubsection{\ac{cbnlms} filter versus \ac{cbrls} filter versus \ac{2rbnlms} filter versus \ac{4rbnlms} filter}

-In this section, the goal is to identify a communication transmitter cascaded with a linear channel.
-Considering the \ac{cv} baseband, this combination can be modeled as a \ac{cv} Hammerstein system, as shown in \autoref{fig:Hammerstein}.
+In this section, we identify a communication transmitter impairment followed by a linear channel.
+In the complex-valued baseband, this cascade can be modeled as a complex-valued Hammerstein system: a memoryless front-end followed by a linear time-invariant channel, as shown in \autoref{fig:Hammerstein}.